tglauch/DNNSed/README.md

-# DNNSed
+# DNNSed - A tool to auotmatically calculate nu-peak & redshift of blazars

 The spectral energy distribution (SED) of blazars consinsts in an ideal case of two bumps where the first bump is due to synchroton emission of accelerated particles in the jet.
 Hence the position of the first bump, the nu-peak, provides important information about the nature and the energetics of the object.
-In most real world examples fitting the nu-peak is somewhat challenging due to sparse data and the background emission of the galaxy and the accretion of the disk.
+Whenever the non-thermal emission of the jet isn't too strong the SED also shows feactures from the hot gas in the galaxy and the accretion on the disk.
+While this is a background for the fit of the nu-peak it can be used to estimate the redshift of the object.
 This project provides an easy to use deep-learning based nu-peak estimator that has several advantages

-- *Automatized* prediction of the nu-peak in less than 100ms per source (even on a CPU)
+- *Automatized* prediction of the nu-peak & redshift in less than 100ms per source (even on a CPU)
-- *Stability* against sparse data and background emission
+- *Stability* against sparse data and background emission features
 - *Reliable* error estimation